Companion Animal Physical Rehabilitation

 Help animal recover more quickly and fully from injury.

-Our one-year Companion Animal Physical Rehabilitation graduate certificate program for veterniary technicians will give you the critical skills you need to work in specialized patient care.
+Our one-year Companion Animal Physical Rehabilitation graduate certificate program for veterinary technicians will give you the critical skills you need to work in specialized patient care.
 This program addresses the patient needs and demonstrates the pivotal role technicians play in improving the quality of life for pets.

 Does this program sound like a good fit for you?